GinnyJourney/Getting-started-with-Python-2/README.md

 Last but not the least, my bf's detailed explanation on one of my questions offered me a further knowledge on python.
 Thanks for his patience and Mummy's push.
 Nothing but appreciation!

+## Note

+The Greedy Snake is a classic game.

+In this version, users can start or quit the game by pressing ENTER or ESC on the keyboard, and change snake's direction through UP/DOWN/LEFT/RIGHT ARROW on the keyboard.